-APLNJ maintains a centrally located administrative office.
-The director, office staff and dedicated volunteers enable us to keep abreast of and address issues throughout the state in a timely manner.
+APLNJ maintains a centrally located administrative office where the director, office staff and dedicated volunteers enable us to keep abreast of and address issues throughout the state.

-APLNJ, established in 1983, is a community based, nonprofit, educational organization working toward a peaceful, nonviolent co-existence with our earthly companions both human and nonhuman.
-Through our programs of promoting responsible science, ethical consumerism, and environmentalism, we advocate change that greatly enhances the quality of life for animals and people, and protects the earth.
+APLNJ, established in 1983, is a community based, nonprofit, educational organization working toward a nonviolent and moral co-existence with animals.
+Through our programs of promoting responsible science, ethical consumerism, and environmentalism, we advocate change that greatly enhances the quality of life for animals and people, and protects the planet.

 Angi Metler - Executive Director